Billplz/api_slate/source/index.html.md

 | url       | URL to the bill.                |

 <aside class="notice">
-  All bills will default to expiry 30 days after creation, if you would like to expiry the bill before the default date please inspect merchants are encouraged to schedule a <a href="#v3-bills-delete-a-bill">bill deactivation api</a>
+  All bills will default to expiry 30 days after creation, if you would like to expire the bill before the default date please inspect the<a href="#v3-bills-delete-a-bill">bill deactivation api</a>
 </aside>

 <aside class="notice">